HKUST-Aerial-Robotics/APACE/README.md

     ./setup.sh
     ./build.sh
   ```

+* Move the `settings.json` file from the repository to `~/Documents/AirSim` folder and replace the original one.

 * Setup the AirSim root as the directory path of the `AirSim_source` folder in the beginning of `APACE/airsim_ros_wrapper/CMakeLists.txt`.